eliotstock/host/STAKING.md

         1. We might also consider using 9.9.9.9 in future (Quad9, does filtering of known malware sites).
         1. `.yaml` files use spaces for indentation (either 2 or 4), not tabs.
     1. `sudo netplan apply`
-    1. Don't plug the ethernet cable in yet though
 ```
 network:
   version: 2